Dan McGinn: Early life and football

 McGinn also played baseball at Notre Dame, striking out 105 batters in 74 innings his junior year in 1965—as of 2019, still a school record for most strikeouts per nine innings (12.66).
-The St. Louis Cardinals picked him in the first ever amateur draft, but Dan chose to stay in school, getting his bachelor's degree in communication arts.
-In 1966, the Cincinnati Reds took him in the first round (10th overall pick), and he reported to Knoxville of the Double-A Southern League.
+The St. Louis Cardinals picked him in the first-ever amateur draft, but McGinn chose to stay in school, getting his bachelor's degree in communication arts.
+In 1966, the Cincinnati Reds took him in the first round (10th overall pick) of the secondary phase of the January draft, and he reported to Knoxville of the Double-A Southern League.

 Baseball career

 After struggling his first two years as a starting pitcher in the minors, McGinn found his stride as a reliever in 1968.
 “Sparky Anderson [was] my manager and at the beginning of the year he said to me that Cincinnati is loaded with left-handed starters, but they need a left-handed reliever, so let’s make you a reliever,” he recalled.
-McGinn was called up to the big club on September 3, 1968, debuted as a pinch runner, then came in to pitch against the eventual champion Cardinals; he walked two batters and was tagged with the loss.
+After appearing in 74 games, posting six wins and a 2.29 earned run average, McGinn was called up to the big club on September 3, 1968.
+He debuted as a pinch runner, then came in to pitch against the eventual champion Cardinals; he walked two batters and was tagged with the loss.
 McGinn got into 14 games with the Reds that year, going 0–1 with a 5.25 ERA.